-The Occupational English Test (OET) is used in Australia, New Zealand and Singapore among others to assess the Medical English skills of a wide range of international healthcare professionals, including doctors, nurses and AHPs.
+The Occupational English Test (OET) is used in the UK, Australia, New Zealand and Singapore among others to assess the Medical English skills of a wide range of international healthcare professionals, including doctors, nurses and AHPs.

 The OET was established in the late 1980s, and developed under contract to the Australian Government.
 It was designed by Professor Tim McNamara at the University of Melbourne – one of the original developers of IELTS.